Tasks, Actions & Agents

 Tasks

 Tasks are workflows that preprocess and queue up data for annotation or review and start the annotation server.
 They are created from a recipe, a Python function describing the workflow and its available settings.
-You can also think of tasks as an instance of a given recipe with a specific configuration.
+You can also think of a task as an instance of a given recipe with a specific configuration.
 Tasks can be created in the UI or via the CLI and once started, annotators will be able to connect to them and create annotations.

 Annotate entitiesSTARTED